maharshi95/GANTree/README.md

 python GANTree.py -hp path/to/hyperparams -en exp_name
 ```

-+ The hyper parameters for your experiment should be set in your `hyperparams.py` file (check `src/hyperparams` for examples).
++ The hyper-parameters for the experiment should be set in the `hyperparams.py` file (check `src/hyperparams` for examples).
-+ The training script will create a folder `experiments/exp_name` as specified in your `hyperparams` file or argument passed in the command line to the `-en` flag.
++ The training script will create a folder `experiments/exp_name` as specified in the `hyperparams.py` file or argument passed in the command line to the `-en` flag.
 + This folder will contain all data related to the experiment such as generated images, logs, plots, and weights.
 It will also contain a dump of the hyperparameters.

 >1.
 Training will require a large amount of RAM.
 >2.
-Saving Gnodes requires ample amount of space (~500 MB per node).
+Saving GNodes requires ample amount of space (~500 MB per node).

 ### 3.1.
 Parser Arguments